sergiubodiu/architecture/README.md

 Architecture
 ===================

+It's been said that "software is eating the world", with lower start-up costs and a vastly expanded market for online services, the result is a global economy that for the first time will be fully digitally wired — the dream of every cyber-visionary of the early 1990s, finally delivered, a full generation later.
+Each organization’s cloud adoption journey is unique.
+In order to successfully execute your adoption, you need to understand your organization’s current state, the target state, and the transition required to achieve the target state.
+Knowing this will help you set goals and create work streams that will enable staff to thrive in the cloud.

-It's been said that "software is eating the world", yet software development teams waste time and money because they struggle to communicate software architecture.
+Software architecture diagrams are a great way to explain and document how a software system works, yet software development teams waste time and money because they struggle to communicate software architecture.
 The diagrams are also disconnected from the code, which limits their usefulness for architectural improvement.

-Software architecture diagrams are a great way to explain and document how a software system works.
 Static diagrams, whether drawn on a whiteboard or with a general purpose diagramming tool such as Microsoft Visio, tend to get out of date quickly and often don't reflect the real structure of the code.
 On the other hand, automatically generated diagrams, such as UML class diagrams created by reverse-engineering the code, typically show far too much detail, limiting their usefulness.

 Modernization Journey
 -----------------------
+Industry trend shows the need to ensure that both business and technical stakeholders understand how cloud adoption will impact their owned and managed capabilities, hence we see the following stages on the modernization journey
 ### Crawl
   - Invest in engineering thought leadership
   - Focus on shipping product